cat health

 5. Try a supplement for joint problems

-If you notice that your cat is slowing down due to joint or hip issues like arthritis or hip dysplasia then, they may need a natural supplement like BestLife4Pets WALK-EASY Hip and Joint Relief Remedy to help with the pain.
+If you notice that your cat is slowing down due to joint or hip issues like arthritis or hip dysplasia then, they may not actually be a lazy cat, but are in need of a natural supplement like BestLife4Pets WALK-EASY Hip and Joint Relief Remedy to help with the pain.
 Cats tend to hide pain well, so you may not be able to notice much of a difference in their behavior.

-Is it too late to help my cat become active?
+Is it too late to help my lazy cat to be more active?

-Try the suggestions above to help your cat be more active, but if you notice a significant change in activity or behavior, be sure to consult with your vet.
+Try the suggestions above to help your cat be more active, but if you notice a significant change in activity or behavior, be sure to consult with a trusted holistic vet.
 Your vet will be able to guide you on how much exercise your cat should be getting, and they'll be able to give suggestions on making sure your cat is getting enough nutrients in their food.

-So, play with them and encourage more active behavior, and your cat will be more active in no time.
+Have fun playing with your kitty, and encourage more active behavior, and your lazy cat will be more active in no time.